 Donald G. Henslee

-Mr. Henslee provides mediation and negotiation services, utilizing his experience and his postgraduate training at the University of Houston and Harvard Law School.
-He enjoys photography, following Formula One racing and playing with his twin grandsons, Mason and Braden.
+Through the Education Advocacy Center, LLC, Mr. Henslee continues to provide mediation and negotiation services, utilizing his prior legal experience and his postgraduate training at the University of Houston and Harvard Law School.
+He enjoys photography, Formula One racing and hanging out with his twin grandsons, Mason and Braden.

 Ms. Odediran obtained her Master Of Laws degree from Georgetown University Law Center, Washington D.C.
 At Georgetown, she was a delegate to the Student Bar Association and a star athlete at the mini Olympics of the foreign law students association.